- PCOS is a hormone imbalance that can cause irregular periods, unwanted hair growth, and acne.

 - Mood changes: Feeling up and down emotionally can sometimes happen to anyone and is unlikely to be caused by the Pill.
 Exercising regularly and following a healthy diet may help along with talking to a counselor.
 Make sure you let your health care provider know how you are feeling.

-- Sore or enlarged breasts: Very occasionally, your breasts may become tender and/ or get larger, but usually they will stay the same.
+- Sore or enlarged breasts: Sometimes, your breasts may become tender and/ or get larger, but usually they will stay the same.

 - Weight change: Some teens gain weight and some teens lose weight while on the Pill, but most stay exactly the same.
 Remember to choose healthy foods, watch your portion sizes, drink lots of water, and get plenty of exercise.